 CCA 1st Grade Newsletter

 We are working on counting up to 200, and the after number or the before number.
 Even and Odd numbers.
 We have begun working with numbers that fall between a spread of 5-10 numbers.
 We have started counting by 5's as well as 10's, 2's, 3's and 25's, 50.
 Place value up to 200 is the goal this month as well as counting up and down all the way through.
 I have started having the kids label them from 0 to 20, this week we will label 20-50, and we will be using them for practice for the next several months.
 I would like each student to lay them out in order at least once a week at home as well until they are confident with the entire sequence.
 We are learning to count change with nickels, dimes, pennies and quarters.
 How many cents?
 We have started adding with three numbers.
+We are starting double digit adding, by adding the ones places first and then the tens place.
 We will be building the addition and subtraction families up to 13.
 We will continue working with clocks, and telling time.
 We will also being using a ruler to measure inches, yards, centimeters, and feet.
 We have begun liquid measurements such as cups, pints, quarts, and gallons.

 We will continue to write and practice all the letters.
 We are increasing the full sentences we will write with capital letters at the beginning and punctuation at the end.
 We have started reading, and copying short paragraphs in cursive.
 Now we will be writing our own sentences in language as well as cursive.

 We have begun writing sentences on normal lined paper in print as well.
 This will improve their print penmanship as well as writing skills.